-Students must petition for mid-year graduation through their counselor by March of the junior year.
-The petition is presented to the Student Guidance Team for acceptance or denial.
-All coursework must be completed by the end of the first semester of senior year.
+Students MUST petition for mid-year graduation through their counselor by April of the student's junior year.
 Please note there is only one graduation ceremony which occurs at the end of the second semester each year.

 CREDIT FOR COURSES TAKEN AT COMMUNITY COLLEGES